-Software " Diaoulek " is a software to help you learn languages, any language, but as this is a new software, it does not have already made lessons, except for the couple: language to be learned = Breton, language of reference = French.
-A few English-French lessons have recently been added.
+Software "Diaoulek" is a software to help you learn languages, any language, but as this is a new software, it does not have already made lessons, except for the couple : language to be learned = Breton, language of reference = French.
+However a dozen of English-French lessons are also available.

-In software " Diaoulek ", the vocabulary to be learned is divided into small lessons, each of them having about twenty entries (words, expressions, sayings...).
-The exact number of entries is not limited in one given lesson.
+In software "Diaoulek", the vocabulary to be learned is divided into small lessons, each of them having about twenty entries (words, expressions, sayings...).The exact number of entries is not limited in one given lesson.
 We can, also, have as many lessons as we want.
-The set of all available lessons is making the data-base of " Diaoulek ".
-All the words (more exactly: entries) of the data-base can be reused into your personal lessons.
+The set of all available lessons is making the data-base of "Diaoulek".
+All the words (more exactly : entries) of the data-base can be reused into your personal lessons.
 You will then take advantage of the audio files that may come together with the published lessons.
 Your own lessons will complete the data-base.
-In version 1-3 of the software, you can also generate "Prov" (provisional) lessons.
+You can also generate "Prov" (provisional) lessons.
 These lessons have a limited life span, they are composed exclusively of pointers towards entries in the "regular" lessons.
 They are generated by simple clicks on buttons and they can be very useful for the revision of selected words during a limited time span.
+You can also create lessons said "Own" lessons in the same manner than the "Prov" lessons are created.
+However the life span of the "Own" lessons is infinite and they can be modified by the user.

-With software " Diaoulek ", you can study different languages, each language will have its own configuration file.
-Moving from one configuration file to the next is done by the the order " !chconf ".
+With software "Diaoulek", you can study different languages, each language will have its own configuration file.
+Moving from one configuration file to the next is done by the the order "!chconf".

-When you are studying a language, it is necessary to learn the vocabulary in the two directions: from the language to be learned to the reference language and from the reference language to the language to be learned.
-By convention, software " Diaoulek " is naming " Question " the text written into the language to be learned and " Response " the text written into the reference language.
-Thus, it is necessary to study the language in both directions: Question \rightarrow Response and Response \rightarrow Question.
-For software " Diaoulek ", both directions are independent but you can change direction very easily by a simple click of the mouse on the appropriate button.
+When you are studying a language, it is necessary to learn the vocabulary in the two directions : from the language to be learned to the reference language and from the reference language to the language to be learned.
+By convention, software "Diaoulek" is naming "Question" the text written into the language to be learned and "Response" the text written into the reference language.
+Thus, it is necessary to study the language in both directions : Question $\rightarrow$ Response and Response $\rightarrow$ Question.
+For software "Diaoulek", both directions are independent but you can change direction very easily by a simple click of the mouse on the appropriate button.

-Software " Diaoulek " is registering (after confirmation) your results, that is to say what you have declared for each word when you were learning the lesson.
+Software "Diaoulek" is registering (after confirmation) your results, that is to say what you have declared for each word when you were learning the lesson.
 For each entry in the data-base, the software registers the number of interrogations with a positive response, the number of interrogations with a negative response, the date of the last interrogation with a positive response and the date of the last interrogation with a negative response.
-Software " Diaoulek " tries also to determine for each word the maximum length of time you can allow between two revisions.
-As both directions $Q \to R$ and $R \to Q$ are independents, we have a total of 10 values recorded for each entry.
+Software "Diaoulek" tries also to determine for each word the maximum length of time you can allow between two revisions.
+As both directions $Q \rightarrow R$ and $R \rightarrow Q$ are independents, we have a total of 10 values recorded for each entry.

-With its registered values, software " Diaoulek " is able to estimate how well you know each vocabulary entry that was studied.
+With its registered values, software "Diaoulek" is able to estimate how well you know each vocabulary entry that was studied.
 For each entry, it will allocate two errors (one on each direction).
 The software can also compute for you heterogeneous lessons, that is to say lessons whose entries are taken into various lessons, for example the most badly known entries in the data-base, vocabulary studied in one direction and not the other, etc...